If you’re unhappy with a decision made by a magistrates’ court, you can challenge it or ask for it to be reviewed.

-You should talk to your legal representative (if you have one) or get help from a legal adviser before you appeal.
+You can talk to your legal representative (if you have one) or get help from a legal adviser before challenging a magistrates’ court decision.

-If you did not know about your court case
+- if you did not know about your case